The Company announced the launch of a Tylers and Bricklayers Charity of the Year as part of the 450th Charter Anniversary celebrations.

 During the year the Company will arrange a number of fundraising events and hopes to make a substantial donation to the Charity at the end of the Livery year.

-The Charity of the Year for the Livery Year 2018 to 2019 is Red Balloon.
+The Charity of the Year for 2018 to 2019 was Red Balloon

 Red Balloon supports young people who self-exclude from school and are missing education because of bullying or other trauma.
 They provide an academic and therapeutic programme to enable their students to get back on track and reconnect with society.

-The Charity of the Year for the Livery Year 2017 to 2018 was The Clink Charity
+The Charity of the Year for 2017 to 2018 was The Clink Charity

 The sole aim of The Clink Charity is to reduce reoffending rates of ex-offenders by training prisoners and placing graduates into employment in the hospitality and horticulture industries upon release.